MadhuraAnuse/MadhuraAnuse.github.io/README.md

  1. Open a terminal window or a command prompt.
  2. Navigate to the directory where you want to clone the repository (Preferably Desktop for ease of accessibility).
 You can use the cd command to change directories.
  3. Copy the URL of the repository you want to clone.
 This can usually be found on the repository's GitHub page.
-Use the <mark>git clone "[Repo Link]"</mark> command, followed by the repository URL, to clone the repository.
-For example: git clone https://github.com/user/repository.git
+Use the `git clone "[Repo Link]"` command, followed by the repository URL, to clone the repository.

+ For example: `git clone https://github.com/user/repository.git`

- 4. Press Enter to run the command.Git will now download a copy of the repository to your computer.
+ 4. Press Enter to run the command.
+Git will now download a copy of the repository to your computer.

 Carryout the above steps and clone the given repository: https://github.com/Subuthai/VerySimplePortfolio.git